Vladislavlhp7/lay_summarisation/report/report.md

 In the evaluation phase, we compared the performance of the GPT-2 Abstractor against the Clinical Longformer Abstractor, as well as other summarization models.
 The results indicate that both models have their strengths and weaknesses, which we will discuss in further detail in the following sections.

 # Evaluation {#sec:evaluation}
+In this section, we evaluate the performance of the summarization models described in Section \ref{sec:methods}.
+# Quantitative Evaluation {#sec:evaluation-quantitative}

 \begin{table*}[htbp]
     \centering